 Wild bees are crucial components of ecosystems worldwide, playing pivotal roles in pollination, biodiversity, and food security.
 Wild bees comprise a highly diverse group within the more than 20,000 known bee species, with many exhibiting solitary or semi-social behaviors, in contrast to the eusocial structure of honeybees (Apis mellifera) and certain bumblebee species (Bombus spp.)
 (Siviter et al., 2021).
 Unlike the social structure of honeybees, many wild bees are solitary, with each female constructing and provisioning her own nest (Antoine & Forrest, 2021).
 These bees are vital pollinators of both wild plants and agricultural crops, contributing significantly to global food production.
 Approximately 80% of the plants we consume rely on bees for pollination, including fruits, vegetables, coffee, and chocolate (Siviter et al., 2021).
 The presence of non-Apis bees significantly enhances pollination efficiency by improving the foraging behavior of honey bees.
 These interspecific interactions influence movement patterns, benefiting crops like almonds.
 Orchards with diverse pollinator communities achieve greater fruit set than those dependent solely on honey bees (Brittain et al., 2013).

-Their ecological role extends beyond pollination; they are also a food source for various birds and other animals, supporting complex trophic web (Floris et al., 2020).
-Wild bees have adapted to a multitude of environments, from tropical regions to arid deserts (Hrncir et al., 2019), thus help in pollinating the different flowering plants growing in these areas.
+Their ecological role extends beyond pollination; they are also a food source for various birds and other animals, supporting a complex trophic web (Floris et al., 2020).
+Wild bees have adapted to a multitude of environments, from tropical regions to arid deserts (Hrncir et al., 2019), thus helping in pollinating the different flowering plants growing in these areas.
 In agricultural systems, wild bees enhance the yield and quality of crops such as tomatoes, blueberries, and almonds.
 For instance, bumblebees (Bombus spp.) are effective pollinators of crops like tomatoes and peppers due to their unique buzz pollination behavior, which releases pollen more efficiently from certain plants (Vaughan et al., 2014).
 The presence of diverse wild bee species can also improve pollination services, ensuring crop pollination even when honeybee populations face challenges.

 Managed bees, such as honeybees, are crucial for commercial agriculture but can sometimes negatively affect wild bees through competition, plant community changes, and pathogen transmission (Mallinger et al., 2017).
 Bees, such as the European honeybee (A. mellifera), are often maintained by beekeepers for honey production and crop pollination services.
 While they are vital to agriculture, relying solely on managed bees can be problematic.
 Honeybees are generalist foragers and may not be as efficient as certain wild bees in pollinating specific crops (Rondeau & Raine, 2024).
 Moreover, the introduction of managed bees into new environments can lead to competition with native wild bees for floral resources, potentially displacing local species.
 Studies have shown that in some cases, the presence of managed honeybees can negatively impact wild bee populations through resource competition and the transmission of pathogens (Wojcik et al., 2018).
 Unlike some native bees, honeybees are not at risk of extinction; beekeepers can split colonies to maintain their numbers.
 However, this practice does not address the declines observed in wild bee species, which are often more specialized and less adaptable to changing environments.
 Therefore, conservation strategies should prioritize the protection and support of wild bee populations to maintain ecological balance and ensure the resilience of pollination services.